-Roberto Mighty, MFA is a multimedia artist, filmmaker, photographer, sound designer and musician who uses interactive and online technology in his work.
+Roberto Mighty is a multimedia artist, filmmaker, photographer, sound designer and musician who uses interactive and online technology in his work.
 His immersive, interactive exhibitions and artist talks take place online, in museums, colleges, galleries, community organizations and visitor centers.

 2007 - Present: Adjunct Professor at Emerson College, an Instructor at American Graphics Institute and has also taught at Boston University’s College of Communication and Center for Digital Art.
 After successful careers in audio, TV and video production, he now concentrates on art-making that involves nature, science, history and the human condition.

 2014 - 2017: Filming people around the USA for "getting.older.", an original documentary and multimedia installation about aging in America.